ruinb0w/vue3-template/README.md

 Use `vant4` as the mobile UI library
 Use `element-plus` as the admin UI library

+> The project employs a tree-shaking mechanism for the UI library.
+You are free to use the UI library, but it is not recommended to mix them.

 ### configuration

 Use `public/config.json` as the single source of configuration